ConnorJ-Github/Arrow-Dance/README.md

 Requires Pygame + Python to run

-An introductary project to learn the Python syntax.
+An introductory project to learn the Python syntax.

 Enter the correct input to gain points.